Best credit cards for overseas travel

 If you decide to use your everyday credit card overseas, it’s a good idea to let your credit card provider know.
 If you don’t, your provider may think your overseas transactions are suspicious and place a temporary lock on your card.

 You don’t necessarily need a specific credit card when travelling overseas.
+A travel credit card, however, may be useful if you need to put down a security payment when hiring a car or booking accommodation.
 You could potentially also use your regular transaction debit card, a travel debit card or travel money card.

-But it’s important to read and understand any potential overseas transaction fees you may incur when using your card internationally.
+But it’s important to read and understand any potential overseas transaction fees that may be charged when using your card internationally.
 It may also be helpful to check how easy it would be to manage and access your account when you’re travelling.

-If you decide to use your everyday card overseas, it’s a good idea to let your credit card provider know.
+If you decide to use your everyday card overseas, it’s a good idea to let your credit card provider or bank/financial institution know before you leave Australia.
 If you don’t, your provider may think your overseas transactions are suspicious and place a temporary lock on your card.

 Otherwise, if you’re unsure whether you need a travel credit card, it can be worthwhile to weigh up the pros and cons.